|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Chilean apple treat has German origins.
 Many German dishes have taken hold in Chilean cuisine, with local adaptions of course - such as pan de pascua (a Christmas cake similar to stollen) and berlines (German-style doughnuts filled with dulce de leche), as German immigrants brought their recipes from home.

 The German word for cake, kuchen, is commonly used to describe cakes in Chile.
 The same phenomenon occurred in Southern Brazil, where many Germans also settled, though the word kuchen changed slightly to "cuca" in Portuguese.
 Migas is the Spanish word for crumbs (or streusel topping, in this case).

-In the kuchen pictured, I used applesauce plus some leftover cranberry sauce I happened to have.
-You can also used thinly sliced apples, tossed with some sugar and 1-2 tablespoons of flour or cornstarch.
+In the kuchen pictured, we used applesauce plus some leftover cranberry sauce we happened to have.

 - For the Base:

 - 1 cup sugar

 - 2 eggs